 By 2030, 5G could add over $1.3 trillion to the global economy.
 This shows its role as a backbone for innovation.

 5G is more than just a technical upgrade.
 It’s a catalyst for change.
-It lets businesses process data in real time, hospitals do remote surgeries, and factories run without downtime.
+It lets businesses process data in the moment, hospitals perform remote surgeries, and factories run without stopping.

-As coverage grows globally by 2028, our daily tasks and global systems will rely on 5G.
+By 2028, as coverage becomes global, 5G will power our daily tasks and international systems.
 Its reliability and efficiency will be key.

 Key Takeaways